Ticket To Ride: Pot Sellers Put Seniors On The Canna-Bus

 "There's still so much left to learn about how to package, how to ensure quality and standards," he says.
 "So the question is how to make sure the people are getting high-quality product and then testing its effectiveness."

-And there are risks associated with cannabis use too, says Dr. Elinore McCance-Katz, who directs the Substance Abuse and Mental Health Services Administration
+And there are risks associated with cannabis use, too, says Dr. Elinore McCance-Katz, who directs the Substance Abuse and Mental Health Services Administration.

 "When you have an industry that does nothing but blanket our society with messages about the medicinal value of marijuana, people get the idea this is a safe substance to use.
 And that's not true," she says.